curvenote/notebooks-in-publishing/02-notebooks-as-jats.md

 The goal of this article is to recommend community standards for representing Notebooks as [JATS](https://jats.nlm.nih.gov).
 As discussed in [approach](./approach.md), the notebook can either be the main document of a JATS `article` or as a `sub-article`, which is more appropriate for authors who create figures in different notebooks today, and reference the figures created in those notebooks in the main document.

+We propose that all referenced notebooks be represented as:

+- A rendering of the notebook, including source code, as a JATS `sub-article` of the main the JATS article.
+- A copy of the notebook file itself as a Jupyter Notebook file (`.ipynb`) included in the MECA file (referenced via `supplementary-materials`)
+- An optional link from the `sub-article` to a deployed version of a notebook (via `self-uri`)
+- Optional information about setting up an execution environment for a notebook (via `ext-link` of a specific `type`) in the `sub-article` article metadata.

+From within the main `article` within the JATS XML, `xref`s to the `sub-article` or elements within `sub-article` may be used as appropriate.

 :::{.callout-note}

 This is a very rough `DRAFT`, as we get more authors, we can add stonger language like "we recommend" etc. That may have leaked in already.